 - It will hardly take few minutes to complete.

-- After it completes successfully, select ‘reboot system now’ option from the recovery mode itself to restart your phone.
+- After it completes successfully, select the ‘reboot system now’ option from the recovery mode itself to restart your phone.

 - If you see the pattern/password lock after rebooting, don’t worry, just enter any random pattern or password and your phone will get unlocked.